 sudo view /var/log/mysql/error.log

 Sadly, this opened Vim, which I dislike as much as I dislike Emacs.
-I copied and pasted the text into a proper text editor, then tried pressing Ctrl-C to get rid of Vim.
-It told me to type :quit followed by the Enter key.
+I copied and pasted the text into a proper text editor, then tried pressing Ctrl+C to get rid of Vim.
+It told me to type :quit followed by Enter.
 That seemed to work.

 The most useful lines in the error log are perhaps these: